Buying tickets is easy! Find out more about buy before you board and our tickets…

 Operated by First West of England

-The m2 service will start in Autumn 2018.
+The m2 metrobus service will start operating on Monday 3 September 2018.

-It serves Long Ashton Park & Ride, Ashton Vale, Ashton Gate, Cumberland Basin, Spike Island, Redcliff Hill, Temple Meads, Cabot Circus and Broadmead.
+The m2 will serve Long Ashton Park & Ride (BS3 2HB), Ashton Vale, Ashton Gate, Cumberland Basin, Spike Island, Redcliff Hill, Temple Meads, Cabot Circus and Broadmead.

 The busway, along with our buy-before-you-board service, will speed up journeys for passengers traveling to and from the Long Ashton Park & Ride.

 A traffic-free walking and cycle path runs alongside the busway.
 The path connects with Bristol’s Harbourside, Festival Way and the 4.5km walking and cycling path along the South Bristol Link.

 The m2 travels over the grade 2 listed Ashton Avenue Swing bridge which was recently restored by metrobus.
 The former double-deck road and rail bridge was constructed as part of the Bristol Harbour Railway in 1905.

 The bridge opened ten times a day until 1936 and became a fixed structure in 1951.

 Before the metrobus restoration, the Grade 2 listed bridge was in a very bad condition with clear signs of structural instability.

 Metrobus’ refurbishment has completely transformed the bridge and preserved an important part of Bristol’s walking and cycling infrastructure for future generations.